nventefs/LPSD/Automation/s1000-s2000/README.md

 The files in this folder run all the test cases for System 1000 and 2000.
 To use it, simply run the run_user_interface.py file then use the UI.

 There are a few things that are required for this to work.
 You need to first have access to the LPSD system, but I am assuming that if you are using this you have that.
 If not, ask someone, I dont know how you get that.
 Next, you need to have a .env file somewhere in here, I have mine in the parent directory of this one (/Automation).
-In that file, you need to have your autodesk username (for me that is my nVent email), your nVent password, and a 2 factor authentication key in the format
+In that file, you need to have your autodesk username (for me that is my nVent email), your nVent password (this may not be necessary, but I have it), and a 2 factor authentication key in the format:

 ```
 AUTODESK_USERNAME = "your@username.here"